 |Born||May 20, 1975|

-After a successful spell at Swedish side Ostersund, where he made his name, Graham Potter went on to manage Swansea before testing himself in the Premier League with Brighton and Hove Albion.
+After a successful spell at Swedish side Ostersund, Graham Potter went on to manage Swansea before testing himself in the Premier League with Brighton and now Chelsea.

 Before venturing into coaching, Potter played professionally for Stoke City, West Bromwich Albion and York City among other clubs, but it was in management where he truly shone.

 Potter's progressive and unconventional coaching methods, combined with tactically flexible, attacking, possession-based football have seen him rise through the ranks of European football management.